-Synplify Pro Tool Launch
+Synthesis Tool Launch

-To invoke the Identify debugger directly from the Synplify Pro graphical user interface, highlight the Identify implementation and select Run->Launch Identify Debugger from the menu bar or popup menu, or click the Launch Identify Debugger icon in the top menu bar.
+From Synplify Pro, highlight the Identify implementation and select Run->Launch Identify Debugger from the menu bar or popup menu, or click the Launch Identify Debugger icon in the top menu bar.

-The Identify debugger IICE instrumentation window opens with the corresponding project displayed (see IICE Instrumentation Window, on page 12).
+The debugger IICE instrumentation window opens with the corresponding project displayed (see IICE Instrumentation Window, on page 12).